 - Saddle - As you won't be using the saddle as much as you would riding a bike normally, choose something narrower that is easy to lean back over.

 - Pedals - Your bicycle pedals should grip your shoes well.
-You definitely don't want to risk slipping while riding a berm or landing a jump.
+You don't want to risk slipping while riding a berm or landing a jump.

 Before Buying Your Downhill Mountain Bike

 Always test your downhill bike out before buying it secondhand.
-As these bikes are ridden hard and put through a lot, you want to make sure you're not buying something that has was trashed and "jimmy-rigged" back together.
+As these bikes are ridden hard and put through a lot, you want to make sure you're not buying something that has been trashed and "jimmy-rigged" back together.
 Make sure both front and back brakes work perfectly, as well as the gears.
-Things like a bicycle chain or brake pads can be replaced easily enough but once you get into derailleur, gear systems, frames and even a bicycle crank you'll be spending more than you bargained for.
+Things like a bicycle chain or brake pads can be replaced easily enough but once you get into derailleur, gear systems, frames, and even a bicycle crank you'll be spending more than you bargained for.